terrabythia/bardecoder-wasm/README.md

 > Note: this is still a beta version of this package so the API may be changing completely until `1.0.0` is out.

-Scan QR codes in the browser using WebAssembly and is 100% written in Rust.
+This library scans QR codes in the browser using WebAssembly and is 100% written in Rust.
 Uses the awesome Rust library [bardecoder](https://github.com/piderman314/bardecoder) for decoding images with QR codes to their string value.
 The image data should be provided as base64 data string.
 In tests it now took about ~80ms for each scan.
 That includes drawing the current video frame on a canvas, getting the canvas content as a base64 encoded string, sending the data string to wasm and getting a result back.
 Would like to test this on lower end devices and against other solutions later.

 ## Install
 run `cargo update`